Spomky-Labs/otphp/README.md

 Your classes are ready to use?
 Have a look at [How to use](doc/Use.md) to generate your first OTP.

+## Contributing

+Requests for new features, bug fixed and all other ideas to make this library usefull are welcome.
+[Please follow these best practices](doc/Contributing.md).

 ## Licence

 This software is release under MIT licence.